ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 im really sensitive to like flu shots, i dunno im just under the weather yesterday/today i dunno if its that or something else. was suppose to go grocery shopping with my mom today but theres some storm so we're doing that tomorrow.

+i have funny stories about that jacket lol, ive had it since lockdown, even my dry cleaner offered to charge me for a discount bc they thought it was for kids, its a size small ... my dad was like "please dont wear that to work" when i was at sampled, and i was like fk that, i should get judged for the code i write, not my jacket

 ------------------
 # Oct
 ------------------